menubar-apps/ToDoBar/README.md

  - create new, mark done and delete a todo item
  - no cloud sync across devices
- - no search, no tags, no editing, no export, no reordering
+ - no search, no tags, no export, no reordering
  - not even a preference window!

 # Installation